noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * + elements programmatically focused
    * ++ fk IE: they dont datomatically draw te focus outline for these items *
-   *
+   * prevent handled key events from performing browser fns
+   * + return false from your event handler to stop propagation
+   * + use `stopPropagation` or `stopImmediatePropagation` or whatever it is *
    * UX
    * +`keyboard` and `mouse` should offer the same experience